patilprem21/photo-capturing/README.md

 Contributions are welcome!
 If you have suggestions or improvements, please feel free to open an issue or submit a pull request.

 ## 📫 Contact
-For any inquiries or feedback, you can reach me at [your-email@example.com].
+For any inquiries or feedback, you can reach me at [pprem2802@gmail.com].

 ---

 Thank you for checking out the Photo Capturing Project!
-Enjoy capturing your moments! 📷
+Have a Nice Day!! 📷